 Generally, courses will be taken outside of normal working hours.
 However, with the approval of an employee’s area manager, work-related courses may be taken during regular working hours, provided that comparable time is made up within a reasonable period.

 Courses taken at any Laurier campus are subject to the usual registration and enrolment procedures.
 Employees must indicate that they are employees of the university on all forms.
 The Business Office will automatically waive the academic tuition fees.

+The tuition waiver program will only be applied to an eligible course once.
+If an employee drops a course after the final allowable drop date or fails a course, the tuition waiver will not apply to that same course in the future.
 If an employee retires or is currently receiving Long Term Disability Benefits, they continue to be entitled to this tuition benefit as outlined above.

 An eligible part-time employee’s dependent children or spouse (as defined above) are eligible to receive a 35% waiver of the domestic tuition fees for up to four half credit undergraduate courses in each year starting May 1 for courses offered at Laurier's Waterloo campus, Brantford campus, Kitchener location or Martin Luther University College.

 Eligibility is determined at the beginning of the academic term, and no partial waivers will be made.
 Dependent children and spouses must meet the admission requirements of the programs.